 - Adversarial testing to identify potential failure modes

-- Community-driven evaluation datasets that reflect diverse perspectives
+- Community-driven evaluation datasets reflecting diverse perspectives

 - Automated regression testing specific to creative outputs